TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

 Given a trunk-only point set for tree instance $t$,

-our goal is to estimate the diameter at breast height (DBH), i.e., the trunk diameter at $h_{\mathrm{BH}}\approx 1.3\text{--}1.4$~m above local ground.
-A key challenge is that (i) the sampled points are volumetric (many points lie inside the trunk cross-section, not only on the boundary), and (ii) residual non-trunk points and floaters can persist even after segmentation.
-We address both issues using an opacity-weighted solid-circle RANSAC in each horizontal slice, followed by a robust height-wise taper regression.
+our goal is to estimate the diameter at breast height (DBH), i.e.,~the trunk diameter at $h_{\mathrm{BH}}\approx 1.3\text{--}1.4$~m above local ground.
+A~key challenge is that (i) the sampled points are volumetric (many points lie inside the trunk cross-section, not only on the boundary), and~(ii) residual non-trunk points and floaters can persist even after segmentation.
+We address both issues using an opacity-weighted solid-circle RANSAC in each horizontal slice, followed by a robust height-wise taper~regression.

 DBH is defined relative to local ground height.
-For each tree instance, we estimate a ground elevation $z_g$ by querying a digital terrain model (DTM) at the tree location (e.g., nearest-neighbor lookup at the mean trunk $(x,y)$), and convert all points to height-above-ground:
+For~each tree instance, we estimate a ground elevation $z_g$ by querying a digital terrain model (DTM) at the tree location (e.g., nearest-neighbor lookup at the mean trunk $(x,y)$), and~we convert all points to height above ground:

-All subsequent slicing and DBH evaluation are performed in the $(x,y)$ plane as a function of $h$.
+We perform all subsequent slicing and DBH evaluation in the $(x,y)$ plane as a function of $h$.

-We construct a sequence of slice centers $\{h_s\}$ with spacing $\Delta z$ and thickness $H$ (a slab of height $H$), and collect 2D points in each slab:
+Next, we construct a sequence of slice centers $\{h_s\}$ with spacing $\Delta z$ and thickness $H$ (a slab of height $H$), and~we collect 2D points in each slab:

-Slices with fewer than a small minimum number of points (e.g., $<5$) are discarded.
-This step produces a set of candidate diameters along the lower stem.
+Slices with fewer than a small minimum number of points {$n_{\min}$} are discarded.
+This step produces a set of candidate diameters along the lower~stem.

-Unlike classical TLS stem fitting (where points often lie near the circumference), our sampling in Section~\ref{sec:opacity_sampling} draws points from Gaussian volumes; therefore, many slice points legitimately fall inside the trunk cross-section.
-For this reason we treat inliers as belonging to a filled disk rather than a narrow ring around a circle.
-This choice makes the estimator consistent with volumetric sampling and substantially more stable under partial visibility.
+Unlike classical TLS stem fitting where points often lie near the circumference, our sampling in Section~\ref{sec:opacity_sampling} draws points from Gaussian volumes; therefore, many slice points legitimately fall inside the trunk cross-section.
+For~this reason we treat inliers as belonging to a filled disk rather than a narrow ring around a circle.
+This choice makes the estimator consistent with volumetric sampling and substantially more stable under partial~visibility.

-\paragraph{Opacity-weighted solid-circle RANSAC in each slice.} For slice $s$, we have 2D points $\{(\mathbf{q}_k,w_k)\}_{k=1}^{n}$ with $\mathbf{q}_k=(x_k,y_k)^\top$ and opacity weights $w_k=\bar{\alpha}_k$.
-Each RANSAC hypothesis performs the following steps:
+\textbf{{Opacity-weighted solid-circle RANSAC in each slice.}} For slice $s$, we have 2D points $\{(\mathbf{q}_k,w_k)\}_{k=1}^{n}$ with $\mathbf{q}_k=(x_k,y_k)^\top$ and opacity weights $w_k=\bar{\alpha}_k$.
+Each RANSAC hypothesis performs the following {steps:}

 (i) Weighted sampling: Draw three distinct indices $(k_1,k_2,k_3)$ without replacement with $\Pr(k)\propto w_k$.